Nat15005/Nat15005-AREP-SECURE-APP-DESIGN/README.md

 - testDeleteProperty: Ensures that the deleteById method removes a property from the database.

+### UserRepositoryTest 🗄️

+- testFindByUsername: Verifies that the findByUsername method retrieves a user by their username.

+- testFindByUsernameNotFound: Ensures that the findByUsername method returns an empty result when the user is not found.

 ### PropertyServiceTest 🛠️

 - testCreateProperty: Verifies that the createProperty method saves a new property.